 To terminate, a committee must:

-- File a Form 460 Termination covering the period through the committee termination date, indicating a zero-ending cash balance; and
+- File a Form 460 termination statement covering the day after the end date of the last filed Form 460 statement through the committee termination date, indicating a zero-ending cash balance; and

 To learn more about the steps required to terminate as a political committee, including what committees may do with any money remaining in their campaign bank accounts, please contact the Commission’s Engagement and Compliance staff at firstname.lastname@example.org or 415-252-3100.

 City law requires the Ethics Commission to audit all publicly financed candidates.
-The Ethics Commission also audits other committees that were active in 2018.
+The Ethics Commission may also select for audit any other committee.
 Committees are responsible for maintaining accurate and organized documentation of campaign records.
 See the list of records that committees must keep and provide for audit purposes.

 Need More Information?

-Ethics Commission Staff are available to assist you with any compliance questions you may have to better understand these important public disclosure requirements.
+Ethics Commission Staff are available to assist you with any compliance questions you may have.
 We encourage you to contact a member of our Engagement and Compliance Staff for further information at email@example.com.
 We can also be reached Monday through Friday from 8am to 5pm at 415-252-3100 and will be happy to help you.